RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 Here's a description for each of the symbols, starting with the top-left corner and moving down, and then left to right.

 * **Bloch Sphere**.
-Graphical representation of a quibit, the quantum computing equivalent of a digital computer's bit.
+Graphical representation of a qubit, the quantum computing equivalent of a digital computer's bit.
 Quantum computing is fascinating largely because we know so little about quantum mechanics.
 * **Full-wave rectifier**.
 The fundamental circuit of every computer power supply because it's the first step in turning alternating current (from the electrical outlet) into direct current that our computers can use.
 * **Quantum Composer**.
 From [IBM's quantum simulator](https://quantumexperience.ng.bluemix.net/qx/experience).
 That was the state of quantum simulators in June 2018.
 If you're reading this post far in the future, all of this may change.
 * **Conic sections**.
 The trajectory of a baseball thrown by a player and the path of a planet revolving around a star can both be described by the mathematics of conic sections.